duzan21/DeepLearningProjectMR/README.md

 ## <a name="train"/> Train The Network
+First in the Hyperparams you should config:
+1.	action: "Training"
+2.	networkType: your desired network type.
+3.  dataSet: youe desired dataset.
+After that run:
+1. Hyperparams -> Imports and mount google drive -> Dataset setup and FFT preprocess -> Setting up the network -> Model Training
+This will result in having a trained model so now you can run:
+Evaluate and Plot Model Performance -> will show confusion matrix and plot accuracy graph.

 ## <a name="analyze_train"/> Analyze Trained Network
+First in the Hyperparams you should config:
+1.	action: "Analysis"
+2.	networkType: your desired network type.
+3.  dataSet: youe desired dataset.
+After that run:
+1. Hyperparams -> Imports and mount google drive -> Dataset setup and FFT preprocess -> Setting up the network This will result in having a a configurable environment, so you can run:
+Evaluate and Plot Model Performance -> will show confusion matrix and plot accuracy graph.

 ## <a name="results"/> Show Summary of The Results
+First in the Hyperparams you should config:
+1.	action: "Analysis"
+2.	networkType: your desired network type.
+3.  dataSet: youe desired dataset.
+After that run:
+1. Hyperparams -> Imports and mount google drive -> Dataset setup and FFT preprocess -> Setting up the network This will result in having a a configurable environment, so you can run:
+Analyze all models' history, and compare models + data -> will show a summary of our results.

+## <a name="authors"/> Authors
+Noam Miron & David Uzan